aaron-grau/curic/react/projects/pokedex/README.md

 In this project, we'll write an app to manage your `Pokemon` and their `Toys`.

-We've already setup a Rails backend with migrations/models/controllers/views for you to start with in the skeleton.  **Set things up with a `bundle install`, then `rake db:setup` (short for `rake db:create db:migrate db:seed`).
+We've already setup a Rails backend with migrations/models/controllers/views for you to start with in the [skeleton][skeleton-zip].  **Set things up with a `bundle install`, then `rake db:setup` (short for `rake db:create db:migrate db:seed`).**

 Take a look at the schema, the routes file, and the jbuilder views to get yourself oriented.
+Start up the rails server and visit the api routes to see what data is available from the backend.

-**Note the `defaults: {format: :json}`**. meaning HTTP requests that Rails handles for the `pokemon` resource should be assumed to be asking for a JSON response instead of HTML.
+**Note the `defaults: {format: :json}`** in the `routes.rb` file.
+This means HTTP requests for the `pokemon` resource should be assumed to be asking for a JSON response instead of HTML.
 When we render a template, instead of looking for `template.html.erb`, Rails will look for `template.json.jbuilder`.

+[skeleton-zip]: ./skeleton.zip?raw=true

 ## Phase 1: NPM and Webpack

 ### `Node Package Manager`

-As before, you will need to set up a `package.json` and `webpack.config.js` file to configure your application to use NPM and Webpack.
-First, run `npm init -f` to initialize `package.json` to the default settings.
-Normally you could now proceed to run `npm install --save 'package-name'` to install the dependencies of your project.
-In this case however, we want to use specific versions of each package to ensure that none of the syntax has changed since these instructions were written.
-To that end, add (or replace if it already exists) a "dependencies" key in the `package.json` file with these contents:
+As with previous projects, you will need to set up `package.json` and `webpack.config.js` files to configure your application to use NPM and Webpack.
+First, run `npm init -f` to initialize `package.json` with the default settings.
+Instead of proceeding to run `npm install --save <package-name>` to install dependencies, we want to use specific versions of each package.
+To that end, add (or replace if it already exists) a "dependencies" key in the `package.json` file with the following:

 ```json
   "dependencies": {